 Costco Pharmacy locations accept most insurance plans except Medicaid.
-Insurance plans accepted at Costco vary by region; Costco accepts the most common insurance plans in each area.
-Below, we have more details on what insurance plans are accepted at Costco, plus information on how to save on prescriptions at Costco Pharmacy.
+However, insurance plans accepted at Costco vary by region; it generally accepts the most common insurance plans in each area.

 What Insurance Does Costco Pharmacy Accept?